-Winning the competition war with payments innovation
+Winning the competition war with innovative payments

 Keeping your institution at the forefront of payments innovation isn’t just a battle – it’s a persistent war.
 This ongoing conflict with change to maintain relevance is paramount in your ability to supply your cardholders with the advantages they expect while gaining market share over your competitors.
 Though easy to pit yourself against the external challenges, the real war of payments innovation lies in the struggle to overcome your own reluctance to embrace change.

-By accepting the most recent advances in payments technologies, you’ll gain the potential to create new and valuable avenues of revenue for your institution while providing your customers with appreciated card services.
+By accepting the most recent advances in payments technologies, you’ll gain the potential to create new and valuable avenues of revenue for your institution while providing your customers with appreciated credit card services.
 However, before you adopt all the latest and greatest, it would be wise to first understand the direction that payments innovation is headed.

 Let’s take a look at just some of the latest developments.